Matt Ventresca

 Overview

 Dr. Matt Ventresca is a critical sports studies researcher whose work is situated across the sociology of sport, media studies, and science and technology studies.
 His current work at Georgia Tech involves the launch of the COVID Sports Project, an online hub of digital resources and analysis exploring the intersections between sports and the COVID-19 pandemic (coming soon!).
-Dr. Ventresca is also a postdoctoral fellow at Queen's University (School of Kinesiology and Health Studies) and a Visiting Fellow at Australian National University (School of Regulation and Global Governance).
+Dr. Ventresca is also a Visiting Fellow at Australian National University (School of Regulation and Global Governance).
 Matt was the Sport, Society, and Technology postdoc in Georgia Tech's School of History and Sociology from 2016-18 before completing two research fellowships at the University of Calgary (2018-2022).

 Matt has also collaborated with Dr. Samantha King (Queen's University) on research investigating the cultural politics of pain management strategies in professional sports, including the use of prescription painkillers by pro athletes and, most recently, debates around the legalization of cannabis-based treatments in elite sports.